There’s a saying that there’s no such thing as bad pizza. But some pizza is better than others.

 So JP, in all his years, never had pizza.
 When we order pizza, he gets breadsticks or crust brushed with a little butter and parmesan which we call pizza.

-Anyway, we went to the movies last year (before the bad times), and afterwards went to Mellow Mushroom without checking the menu.
+Anyway, last year, we went to the movies, and afterward went to Mellow Mushroom without checking the menu.

 They didn’t have JP’s usual nuggets and fries.
 I was ordering a side salad and pretzel bits for him when, on a whim, I asked if they had a dairy-free cheese pizza.